Music, Medicine and Mind

 Berkowitz cites two GW professors as being particularly formative for him, the late biology professor David Atkins and the late music professor Robert Parris.

 “The opportunity to pursue biological sciences and music planted the seeds for those parallel medical and creative pursuits,” Berkowitz said.
-“Both were incredibly generous with their time, mentorship and encouragement both in their respective fields and in supporting me to pursue my other interests in medicine and music.”
+“Both professors [Atkins and Parris] were incredibly generous with their time, mentorship and encouragement both in their respective fields and in supporting me to pursue my other interests outside their disciplines.”

-The best documentation of Berkowitz’s ability to combine what he learned from both disciplines is his 2020 book, “One by One: Making a Small Difference Amid a Billion Problems,” in which he reflects on life as a young physician working with the non-governmental organization Partners In Health in Haiti from 2010 to 2017 during his neurology residency.
+The best documentation of Berkowitz’s ability to combine what he learned from both disciplines is his 2020 book, "One by One by One: Making a Small Difference Amid a Billion Problems," in which he reflects on life as a young physician working with the NGO Partners In Health in Haiti from 2011, when he began his neurology residency at Brigham and Women’s Hospital, to 2018–four years after he completed his residency.

 Berkowitz traveled from Boston to the Caribbean nation—one of the poorest in the world—where, he was told, there was only one other doctor in his field.